carpentries-lab/metagenomics-shell/_episodes/03-working-with-files.md

 We now know how to switch directories, run programs, and look at the contents of directories, but how do we look at the contents of files?

-One way to examine a file is to print out all of the contents using the program `cat`, that will print in the screen all the content of a file.
+One way to examine a file is to print out on the screen all of the contents using the program `cat`.
 ~~~
 $ cat JC1A_R2.fastq
 ~~~

-`cat` is a terrific program, but, as you just saw, when the file is really big (as the files we have), it can be annoying to use.
+`cat` is a terrific program, but, as you just saw if your ran the command, when the file is really big (as the files we have), it can be annoying to use.
 You can always use Ctrl+C to stop the command.

 The program, `less`, is useful for this